Gmagon/src.gmagon.com/source/_posts/2017-09-11-how-to-use-vmware-harbor-with-minio.md

 #### Install Harbor registry

-The binary of the installer can be downloaded from the[release](https://github.com/vmware/harbor/releases)page.
-Follow[harbor installation and configuration guide](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md)for further instructions.
+The binary of the installer can be downloaded from the [release](https://github.com/vmware/harbor/releases) page.
+Follow [harbor installation and configuration guide](https://github.com/vmware/harbor/blob/master/docs/installation_guide.md) for further instructions.

 ### Edit '`config.yml'`